GT-ARC/opaca-core/doc/jiac-vi.md

 ## Relation to OPACA

 While JIAC VI is used in the [reference implementation](implementation.md) of the OPACA Agent Container, there is no connection of the two beyond that: JIAC VI existed before OPACA and can be used in other contexts, and OPACA Agent Containers can be implemented using different languages and frameworks than Kotlin and JIAC VI.
-Still, there are similar or corresponding elements in the two frameworks, and understanding those relations may help to understand how they work together.
+Still, there are similar or corresponding elements in the two frameworks, that make JIAC VI well suited for implementing OPACA Agent Containers, and understanding those relations may help to understand how they work together.

 | JIAC VI Concept | OPACA Concept  | Description |
 | --------------- | -------------- | ----------- |